rob-foulkrod/BadgeMaker/BlazorFrontEndApp/README.md

    - Ensure that Badge Maker can communicate with your DALL-E 3 instance.

 1. **Create a `secrets.json` File:**
-   - Using the cli or visual studio, create a secrets.josn file
+   - Using the CLI or Visual Studio, create a `secrets.json` file
    - Add the necessary configuration details in JSON format.

 2. **Optional: Service Bus Deployment (Connection String):**